Peru Travel Writing Expedition

 “You all did an awesome job.
 I have learned so much in 7 days… totally priceless.” — Nelda Bernal

-Turn your stories into cash and your travels into paid vacations using the skills and secrets you learn in Peru
+Turn your stories into cash and your travels into paid vacations… you’ll learn how in Peru

 This May, you’ll not only visit Peru… but experience it.